 Harry Potter and the Deathly Hallows™ Part 1 In Concertwith the Minnesota Orchestra Thu Jan 25 — Sat Jan 27, 2024

 The 2023-24 season is chock-full of moments to gather and celebrate—together.
-December offerings feature the Minnesota Chorale's presentation of Messiah with a divine cast of vocal soloists; trumpeter Charles Lazarus and special guests will re-interpret beloved holiday classics with their annual Merry & Bright program; the Emmy and Tony Award-winning Kristin Chenoweth will make her much-anticipated Minnesota Orchestra return on December 18; pianist George Winston will perform the following day.
+December offerings feature the Minnesota Chorale's presentation of Messiah with a divine cast of vocal soloists; trumpeter Charles Lazarus and special guests will re-interpret beloved holiday classics with their annual Merry & Bright program; the Emmy and Tony Award-winning Kristin Chenoweth will make her much-anticipated Minnesota Orchestra return on December 18.
 The slate of December concerts culminates in a New Year’s Celebration with Thomas Søndergård.

 Now in its third year, the Minnesota Orchestra will celebrate Lunar New Year with another program conducted by Junping Qian (February 2024).
 And in its second iteration, a concert commemorating Juneteenth will primarily feature music by African American composers (June 2024).

 The Orchestra’s Chamber Music series invites you to experience classical music up close and personal, with smaller ensembles of musicians performing in the Target Atrium—an intimate performance space within Orchestra Hall.
 The 2023-24 season encompasses three Sunday afternoon concerts that pair chamber works by well-known classical composers such as Zoltán Kodály, Gioacchino Rossini and Samuel Barber, with new repertoire by contemporary composers like Paul Wiancko, Wynton Marsalis and Hanna Havrylets.

 Education and Family Concerts